 Talcum powder, widely marketed for personal hygiene and cosmetic use, is now at the center of tens of thousands of lawsuits across the U.S. These cases allege a direct link between talc-based products and cancer, particularly ovarian cancer and mesothelioma.
 If you or a loved one developed either of these diseases after long-term use of talcum powder, you may be eligible to pursue a legal claim.

+Talcum powder and ovarian cancer: Evidence shows talc particles can migrate to the ovaries, increasing cancer risk.
+Women have filed talcum powder ovarian cancer lawsuits seeking compensation for medical costs and suffering.
 The U.S. FDA acknowledges the risk of talc contamination and the potential link between asbestos in talcum powder and cancer.
-Source

 Mesothelioma is a rare, aggressive cancer that forms in the lining of the lungs, abdomen, or heart.
 It is strongly linked to asbestos exposure.